AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-26-the-method-of-least-squares.md

 ---
 title: "Mastering the Method of Least Squares"
 description: Learn how the method of least squares works under the hood.
-Applications of the least squares method include linear and polynomial regression (data fitting).
+Applications of the least squares method include linear and polynomial regression.
 keywords: [method of least squares]
 tags: [computer-science, math]
 needs_latex: true